 |740-799||Very Good||25%||Applicants with scores here are likely to receive better than average rates from lenders.|

 |800-850||Exceptional||21%||Applicants with scores in this range are at the top of the list for lenders’ best rates.|

 CHECK YOUR CREDIT REPORT!

 A recent news show reported that 25% of all credit reports have mistakes.
-They also said that 5% of credit reports have major errors affecting the ability to get a loan, a low-interest rate, and even housing.
-Home loans, vehicle loans, and home insurance are all based on your FICO Score.
+They also said that 5% of credit reports have major errors affecting the ability to get a loan, a low interest rate, and even housing.
+Home loans, vehicle loans, and home insurance are all based on your credit score.

 Get a FREE credit report yearly and check for and dispute errors.
 Our experience is that most credit repair companies fail to satisfy their customers with their efforts.
 Correcting a mistake is not hard, so you may want to contact creditors and reporting agencies yourself.
 Know that when trying to correct Identity-Theft Fraud, it is not easy and can take years!